Complete Guide on Test-Driven Development

 Mocha:

-If you look for the best test driven development tools with a rich set of features, you can rely on Mocha.
+If you look for the best-test-driven development tools with a rich set of features, you can rely on Mocha.
 This is a Javascript Test framework with a lot of features that runs on Node.js and in a browser.
-The interesting thing about this tool is that it makes testing that does not sync fun and simple.
+The exciting thing about this tool is that it makes testing that does not sync fun and simple.
 The tests run serially when using this tool and it can permit accurate and flexible reporting as well.
 Also, the interesting part of this tool is that it can map uncaught expectations to the appropriate test cases.

 With this tool, you can write specs.js files for your tests.
 When you work with NodeJS, you can include the script in your package.json file.
 In turn, you can run your tests regularly.